MarcoEidinger/npsapi-swift/README.md

 Swift library for the US National Park Service application program interface (NPS API).
 The API provides information about parks / monuments / historical sites throughout the US.

-Required API key can be requested for free from [NPS Developer website](https://www.nps.gov/subjects/developer/get-started.htm)
+The required API key can be requested for free from [NPS Developer website](https://www.nps.gov/subjects/developer/get-started.htm)

-## Disclaimer

-Project is in **inital development state** and API incompatible changes can occur at any time in the master branch.
-As soon as the 1st release is done (~ Feb 2020) then API compatibility becomes target for future development activities.

 ## Installation